Short Introduction to Characters in Pride and Prejudice

 He is Mr. Bennet’s ridiculous cousin, who will inherit Longbourn after Mr. Bennet’s death as per rule of the time.
 He wants to marry Jane then turns his wishes for Elizabeth.
 When Elizabeth rejects his proposal he marries to Charlotte Lucas.

-She is Elizabeth’s rational and intelligent friend, who marries for secure future and money.
+She is Elizabeth’s rational and intelligent friend, who marries for a secure future and money.
 Elizabeth dislikes her views on marriage for marrying Mr. Collins for money and security.

 Sir William and Lady Lucas